szczm/raymarching-landscape-explorer/README.md

 ## How to install/run

+**IMPORTANT:** Standalone executable files will be added to the repository very soon.

 No installation is required, simply clone this repository (or download as a ZIP) and go into the directory, where you should see the scripts.
 Start using the normal way for starting any LÖVE application:

 To run, for example on Linux, enter this command inside the directory containing the source: